HaraPay/hara-pay/README.md

 Virtual Debit Cards: Provide a virtual card for online transactions.

 ## Impact and Scalability
-HaraPay aims to revolutionize financial services in Africa, providing financial inclusion for millions of unbanked individuals and empowering local businesses, thereby contributing to economic growth.
+HaraPay aims to revolutionize financial services in Africa and Beyond, providing financial inclusion for millions of unbanked individuals and empowering local businesses, thereby contributing to economic growth.

 Here's the updated README content with the new sections added: